Home Blog Learn

 Bitcoin

+Bitcoin is the first example of a Layer-1 blockchain, proposed by Satoshi Nakamoto in a whitepaper all the way back in 2008.
 Its primary innovation is the ability to facilitate secure peer-to-peer transactions without intermediaries.

 Bitcoin uses a proof-of-work (PoW) consensus mechanism, which involves miners solving complex mathematical problems to validate and record transactions on the blockchain.